 • Kim is always learning and incorporating the lived experiences of others, while dispensing practical advice.
 See also Radical Respect.

 • Stainer, James.
 Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs.
-The Pragmatic Programmers, 2020.
+Pragmatic Bookshelf, 2020.

 • Incredibly practical and easy to read.
 From getting yourself organized, how to have effective 1:1s, writing good job descriptions, performance reviews, how to mentor vs coach, breaking silos, bias, team culture, deciding how to gatekeep certain information, etc. This book has a bit of everything.